brenolf/my.self/README.md

 # My.self
-A very tiny javascript library to build very simple personal pages.
+A very tiny JavaScript library to build very simple personal pages.

 # Usage
 Simply add a link to jQuery and my.self into your page and nothing more!
 It is indeed not a very good standard, however is the tiniest possible.
-So your whole html document should look like:
+So your whole HTML document should look like:

 ```html
 <script type="text/javascript" src="https://code.jquery.com/jquery-1.11.0.min.js"></script>